 Solution.
 If your air conditioner isn’t turning off, check to see if your thermostat is set to ON. if it is, you have discovered the problem.
 If it’s set to AUTO, you need to keep troubleshooting.

 If your thermostat is defective, it will impact how your system runs.
 You can check for problems by cutting the power to your air handler.
-If your condenser—the outdoor unit—stops running when the power is cut, then the problem is with your thermostat.
+If your condenser—the outdoor unit—stops running when the power is cut, then the problem is with your thermostat or a wiring short.